Atlantic.Net Blog

 The above page indicates that PHP-FPM is loaded with the Apache webserver.

-Note: Don’t forget to remove info.php file after testing.
+Note: Don’t forget to remove the info.php file after testing.

-Step 4 – Enable PHP-FPM Support on Nginx Web Server
+Step 3 – Enable PHP-FPM Support on the Nginx Web Server

-In this section, we will learn how to install and enable PHP-FPM support on the Nginx webserver.
+This section will teach us how to install and enable PHP-FPM support on the Nginx webserver.

 First, install Nginx and PHP-FPM by running the following command: